BastienFoucher/Grenat.Functional.DDD/README.md

 }
 ```

-Behind the scenes, `SetValueObject` unwraps the inner value object, unwraps the entity, sets the value object in the entity with the setter function, and wraps the result in an `Entity<T>`.
-Of course, if the `ValueObject<T>` parameter is invalid, then the resulting `Entity<T>` will become invalid too.

 ### SetEntity

 `SetEntity` is the same as `SetValueObject` but instead of accepting a `ValueObject<T>` as a parameter, it accepts an `Entity<T>`.
 Here is its signature: